-Eventually the surface of the tooth that will be exposed is the root which is made up of dentin.
-You’ll notice that this layer is a darker yellow then bright white like the enamel.
-The dentin layer also has small nerve endings that could be exposed with recession, resulting in sensitivity to hot and cold.
+Eventually, the surface of the tooth that will be exposed is the root which is made up of dentin.
+You’ll notice that this layer is a darker yellow than a bright white like the enamel.
+The dentin layer also has small nerve endings that could be exposed to recession, resulting in sensitivity to hot and cold.
 This layer of our tooth is also much more prone to decay as it is softer and not as strong as our enamel.

 Causes of Recession

 - Anatomy/type of tissue

 - Periodontal Disease and plaque along the gumline

 - Chewing Tobacco

 - Partial dentures that don’t fit right

 If left untreated, recession will continue to increase.
 Now, while that may be a slow progression the resulting bone loss is irreversible.
 To prevent furthering recession the cause will need to be determined.
 In some cases it may be advised that the cause be treated (quitting tobacco, brushing less aggressively, treating periodontal disease etc) and the recession be monitored for any further progression.
 In other cases a gingival graft may be recommended.